SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Overall, setting up my Eufy security system was easy.
 It just took a little longer than expected to go fully operational.
 The eufyCam 3Cs need at least three to four hours to charge, and that’s if you’re using the zippier USB-C cable.
 The cable plugs right into the HomeBase 3.

 The HomeBase 3 comes with 16 GB of built-in local storage, or roughly two to three months’ worth of clips, which was plenty for me.
 The advantage of local (versus cloud) storage, by the way, is that my videos would stay private this way.
 In fact, that’s one of Eufy’s big selling points.
-Or at least it was.
+And unlike many competitors, there are no monthly fees required to access your footage.

 So that’s the story on Eufy’s built-in storage.
 The only other thing worth noting here is that you can expand your storage to 16 TB by dropping a hard drive into your hub.
 That’s a truly staggering amount of storage.
 Why would you need that much?
 Unless you’re the local 7-Eleven, I’m not quite sure.